 Credit: CTE

 Prerequisite: None

-Length: Year
+Length: Semester/Year

 Grade Level: 11,12

-This class will give students those "Soft Skills" required in the business world.
-Students will work on assignments and also have the chance to put those skills to use with a partner teacher.
-The students will be evaluated two to three times during the Semester by their partner teacher and turn all assignments into the Business Instructor.
+What do employers look for?
+This teacher's assistant class will give students those "Soft Skills" required in the world of work.
+Students will complete relevant workplace assignments and also have the chance to put those skills to use with a host teacher.
+The student's on-the-job performance will be evaluated during the Semester by their host teacher and they will submit all assignments to the Business Instructor.